Go Scuba diving with us

 There are Wobbegong Sharks, huge Blue Gropers, Weedy Sea Dragons, Leatherjackets, occasional schools of Kingfish, Octopus and Morwongs.

-This site can be treacherous with rough seas and a dangerous rip.
+Due to strong currents and rip tides, this dive should only be attempted by experienced divers.
 Dive in W or NE winds and no swell, never attempt with a southerly wind or swell.

 Trips to Harbord can be arranged on request.
 Bookings require a minimum of 4 divers with 30 dives each.